How to Overcome Test Anxiety: Science-Based Strategies

 Test anxiety is highly treatable.
 School counselors, therapists specializing in anxiety, and doctors can all help.
 Many schools offer free resources—use them.

-Professional options include cognitive-behavioral therapy (CBT), which has the strongest evidence base for anxiety; counseling for developing personalized coping strategies; and in severe cases, medication that can help while you build longer-term skills.
+Professional options include cognitive-behavioral therapy (CBT), which has the strongest evidence base for anxiety disorders; counseling for developing personalized coping strategies; and in severe cases, medication that can help manage symptoms while you build longer-term skills.

 Build lasting confidence

 Test anxiety diminishes as you accumulate evidence that exams are manageable.
 Each exam you complete—regardless of the score—teaches your amygdala that you survived.
-Each practiced technique that works builds trust in your ability to self-regulate.
+Each technique that works when panic rises builds trust in your ability to self-regulate.
+Over time, this evidence compounds into genuine confidence.

 The goal isn't to never feel anxious.
-Some pre-exam butterflies are normal and even helpful.
+Some pre-exam butterflies are normal and even helpful—remember the Yerkes-Dodson curve.
 The goal is to have tools that keep anxiety in the productive zone, where it sharpens your focus rather than destroying it.

 Start with one technique.
-Practice it until it's automatic.
-Then add another.
+Maybe it's 4-7-8 breathing.
+Practice it until it's automatic—until your body knows what to do before your conscious mind has to think about it.
+Then add another technique.
 Within a few weeks, you'll have a toolkit that transforms test anxiety from a paralyzing force into manageable background noise.

 You've studied.
 You've prepared.
 Now trust the work—and trust yourself.